 - Your joint is scarred or full of bone chips

-You’ll get general anesthesia, then the doctor will open up the entire area around the joint so he can get a full view and better access.
+You’ll get general anesthesia, then the doctor will open up the entire area around the joint so they can get a full view and better access.
 You’ll need longer to heal after open-joint surgery, and there is a greater chance of scarring and nerve injury.